-Until the fee is received, the notice of appeal is incomplete or deficient.
+Until the fee is received, the notice of appeal is incomplete and the Board cannot review it.

-Time Limit for Filing the Appeal
+Time limit for filing the appeal

-According to section 50(1) of the Act, every appeal to the Board must be filed not more than 30 days after the licensee's receipt of notice from the Registrar of the imposition of an administrative penalty.
+According to section 50(1) of the Act, appeals must be filed not more than 30 days after the licensee's receipt of notice from the Registrar of the imposition of an administrative penalty.

-The board may extend the time to file a notice of appeal if the board is satisfied that:
+The Board may extend the time to file a notice of appeal if the Board is satisfied that:

-- (a) special circumstances existed that precluded the filing of a notice of appeal within the 30-day time period; and - (b) an injustice would otherwise result.
+(a) special circumstances existed that precluded the filing of a notice of appeal within the 30-day time period, and

+(b) an injustice would otherwise result.

-If a licensee is filing an appeal after the 30-day time limit has expired, they should provide the Board with an explanation of any special circumstances that may have existed and describe the injustice that would result if the Board dismissed the appeal.
+If a licensee is filing an appeal after the 30-day limit, they should provide the Board with an explanation of any special circumstances that may have existed and describe the injustice that would result if the Board dismissed the appeal.

-The Board would then review the licensee's claims and decide on whether the appeal should proceed.
-If the Board is satisfied that special circumstances exist and that it would be unjust to bar the appeal.
+The Board will then review the licensee's claims and decide on whether the appeal should proceed.
+If the Board is satisfied that special circumstances exist, and that it would be unjust to bar the appeal, the Board will then consider the appeal.

-Incomplete (Deficient) Notice of Appeal
+Incomplete (deficient) notice of appeal